Seagate/cortx-motr/doc/HLD_of_FDMI.rst

 **HLD of FDMI**
 ===============

-This document presents a High -Level Design (HLD) of Motr’s FDMI interface.
+This document presents a High-Level Design (HLD) of Motr’s FDMI interface.

 Introduction